The Identity Lifecycle Management (ILM) pack enables 2 flows.

 Add the field to the mappers for the Workday, Okta, Active Directory, and for any other IAM integration configured.

-Note: To change the mappers, you will need to duplicate each mapper.
+Note: To change the mappers, you will need to duplicate both the incoming and outgoing mappers.

 Ensure that you are adding the fields to the relevant incident types within each mapper.